Key Considerations For Women And Extended Fasting

 Extended fasting can be a powerful tool for achieving weight loss goals.
 When your body is in a fasted state, it starts to rely on stored fat for energy, leading to fat loss.
 Additionally, extended fasting has been shown to have positive effects on metabolic health.
 It can help regulate blood sugar levels, improve insulin sensitivity, and promote fat burning.

-See also Best Practices For Maintaining Energy Levels During Extended Fasting
+See also Best Practices For Staying Hydrated During Extended Fasting

 Improved Brain Function